timothyylim/til/haskell.md

       - This will blow up since it can only handle a single input: 2
     - Turn all warnings in ghci to prevent partial functions:
       - ```> :set -Wall```

+- Functions
+  - Are first class entities
+    -
+  - Can be values in expressios, lists, or tuples
+  - Can be passed as arguments to a function
+  - Can be returned from a function as a result
+  - Make use of syntatic patterns